-Sheet symbols are available for placement in the Schematic Editor only.
-Use one of the following methods to access the placement command:
+Sheet symbols are available for placement in the Schematic Editor in the following ways:

 After launching the command, the cursor will change to a cross-hair and enter sheet symbol placement mode.
 Placement is made by performing the following actions:

 - Click or press Enter to anchor the first corner of the sheet symbol.